-In addition to the Google-built machine learning platform and APIs, you can deploy other high-scale machine-learning tools on GCP.
-Mahout and MLlib are two projects within the Hadoop and Spark ecosystems, that provide a range of general-purpose machine-learning algorithms.
+In addition to the Google-built machine learning platform and APIs, you can deploy other high-scale machine-learning tools on Google Cloud.
+Mahout and MLlib are two projects in the Hadoop and Spark ecosystems, that provide a range of general-purpose machine-learning algorithms.
 Both packages offer machine-learning algorithms for clustering, classification, collaborative filtering, and more.

-You can use Cloud Dataproc to deploy managed Hadoop and Spark clusters, and bootstrap those clusters with additional software.
-This means you can run machine-learning workloads built with Mahout or MLlib on GCP, and be able to scale the clusters using regular or preemptible VMs.
+You can use Dataproc to deploy managed Hadoop and Spark clusters, and bootstrap those clusters with additional software.
+This means you can run machine-learning workloads built with Mahout or MLlib on Google Cloud, and be able to scale the clusters using regular or preemptible VMs.

 The final step in the data lifecycle is in-depth data exploration and visualization to better understand the results of the processing and analysis.